weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 Before upgrading, if your have any important data (messages) existing in the MQ, you should first make a backup or finish your data processing.

-To avoid conflicts, and to prevent loosing your data, the Redis keys "version" has been bumped up.
+To avoid conflicts and to prevent data lost, the Redis keys "version" has been bumped up.
 So your existing data would not be touched.

 Upgrading your installation to the newest version should be straightforward as most APIs are compatible, with some